backplane/conex/graphviz/README.md

 >
 >Graphviz has many useful features for concrete diagrams, such as options for colors, fonts, tabular node layouts, line styles, hyperlinks, and custom shapes.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/graphviz).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/graphviz).

 ## Usage